 Out-of-band management is the management through Console interface.
 Generally, the user will use out-of-band management for the initial switch configuration, or when in-band management is not available.
-For instance, the user must assign an IP address to the switch via the Console interface to be able to access the switch through Telnet.
+For instance, the XGS3 series default IP address is 192.168.0.254 or the user can try to assign a new IP address to the switch via the Console interface to be able to access the switch through Telnet.